electrode-io/electrode/samples/universal-material-ui/README.md

 ```

-1. Watch [webpack-dev-server] update your bundle and refresh browser to see changes.
+1. Watch [webpack-dev-middleware] update your bundle and refresh browser to see changes.

 > Note that you will see the message `Warning: Unknown prop onTouchTap on <button> tag.` show up on the server side rendering because of the tapping event plugin, which we don't need on server anyways.